philipstubbs13/MedLog/README.md

 <p>If you don't already have Node.js installed on your computer, you can install the latest version <a href="https://nodejs.org/en/">here</a>.</p>

 ### <a name="install-yarn"></a> 3.
 Install yarn
+To be able to install the dependencies and start the application locally, you will need to install yarn.
+Yarn is a package manager like npm.

+To install yarn, run the following command:
+<pre>npm install -g yarn</pre>

+For more information about yarn and other installation options, see the yarn documentation: https://yarnpkg.com/en/.

 ###  <a name="dependencies"></a> 4.
 Install the project dependencies.